joao-rafael/joao-rafael/README.md

 ### Hello World 👋

-I'm a software engineer at [Sidia](https://www.sidia.com/) and a part-time MSc candidate in informatics.
+I'm a software engineer from 🇧🇷 -

-- 🌱 I’m currently working with Android Development and Angular
+- 🌱 I work mainly with web and mobile development
 - 👯 I’m still learning how to colaborate to open-source projects
-- 💬 Ask me about webdev, angular, typescript or Android
+- 💬 Ask me about webdev, angular, typescript or Human Factors in computing systems
 - 📫 If you want to reach me, send an e-mail to: joaorafael.dev@outlook.com or joao.rafael@academico.ufpb.br